 Participants & families

-We're looking forward to partnering with participants, their families and supporters as disability services transfer from the Victorian Government to Life Without Barriers in 2019.
+We're partnering with participants, their families and supporters as disability services have transferred from the Victorian Government to Life Without Barriers.

 Transferring to Life Without Barriers